-Periodontal disease is an infection cause by bacteria and effects the gums and bone if not treated.
+Periodontal disease is an infection caused by bacteria and affects the gums and bone if not treated.
 Periodontal disease can cause you to lose your teeth.
-This bacteria has been found to increase the risk of other health related issues such as:
+This bacteria has been found to increase the risk of other health-related issues such as:

 - Pre-term and low birth-weight babies